docdawning/Illuminatrix/README.md

 </OL>

 ## Hardware
 Illuminatrix depends on a dedicated Arduino board to receive basic commands issued by the Octoprint plugin.
 Therefore you need an Arduino hooked-up to your Octoprint server.
-The PWM pins of the Arduino are used to drive your RGB LED(s).
-Small systems can have the RGB LED connected directly to the Arduino PWM pins, though it's best to use the PWM pins to instead drive some transistors to switch on/off power from a dedicated source.
+The PWM pins (3, 5 and 6) of the Arduino are used to drive your RGB LED(s).
+Small systems can have a single RGB LED connected directly to the Arduino PWM pins, though it's best to use the PWM pins to instead drive some transistors to switch on/off power from a dedicated source.

 ## Hardware Setup
 1. Get an Arduino, power & connect it to your octoprint server via USB.